 -

-Note: Itinerary may be subject to change depending on circumstances that can range from bad weather to availability of refugios to political or social circumstances.
+Note: The operator states that the itinerary for this tour may be subject to change, depending on circumstances that can range from bad weather to availability of refugios to political or social circumstances.